 Keep the conversations going and support the podcast.

 Conversations with Tyler merch is now available!
 Visit our store at mercatusmerch.com to purchase some swag.
-If you use the promo code UNDERRATED, you’ll save 10% at checkout.

 Read the full transcript